KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

     * Yes, the solution uses the GitHub Action platform.
 * The code for the task is available and the repo is well documented.
     * Yes, please see repository [here](https://github.com/dmariel/devops-course/tree/course-automation/.github).

-Furthermore, we hope that the following criteria will be fulfilled: "The task is praised by the other students of this course", this is hard to determine since our functionality is to be launched just now.
+* The task is praised by the other students of this course.
+    * This is a bit difficult to determine since our functionality has not yet been launched.
 However, so far, we have recieved positive feedback when we've mentioned the idea to other students.